Teresa Velasquez

 Research and Teaching Interests

-I am the recipient of awards from the Inter-American foundation and the National Science Foundation.
-I am also a former research affiliate of the Facultad Latinoamericano de Ciencas Sociales (FLACSO), Ecuador and the University of Manchester’s Program on Territory, Development, and Conflict in the Andes.
-My writing has appeared in Latin American Perspectives, Latin American and Caribbean Ethnic Studies, Resources Policy, among other journals.
-My contributions to edited volumes on extractivism include The Anthropology of Resource Extraction (2022), Latin American Extractivism: Dependency, Resource Nationalism, and Resistance in Broad Perspective (2021) and Subterranean Struggles: New Dynamics of Oil, Mining, and Gas in Latin America (2013).
+My research has also appeared in NACLA, The Journal of Latin American and Caribbean Anthropology, Latin American Perspectives, Latin American and Caribbean Ethnic Studies, Resources Policy, among others.
+My contributions to edited volumes on extractivism include The Anthropology of Resource Extraction (Routledge, 2022), Latin American Extractivism: Dependency, Resource Nationalism, and Resistance in Broad Perspective (Rowman and Littlefied, 2021), Subterranean Struggles: New Dynamics of Oil, Mining, and Gas in Latin America (University of Texas Press, 2013), and Social Conflict, Economic Development and Extractive Industry: Evidence from South America (Routledge, 2012).